Surface AI vs VWO

 VWO's paid plans start around $199/month for basic A/B testing and scale significantly for multivariate testing, personalization, and higher traffic volumes.
 Their full-suite plans can reach several thousand dollars per month.

-Surface AI offers a free tier with no credit card required, and accessible paid plans designed for teams that want professional-grade optimization without enterprise pricing.
+Surface AI starts at $99.99/month, designed for teams that want professional-grade optimization without enterprise pricing.

 Who Should Use Each Tool?